Training Opportunities for New Employees

 1. New Employee Training

 Additional practical application of Human Subject Protection (HSP), HIPAA Research, and Good Clinical Practice (GCP) will take place from 8 a.m. to noon the second Thursday of each month.
-This training is required for those seeking credentialing with Parkland Health & Hospital System and/or the research departments at St. Paul University Hospital or Zale Lipshy University Hospital.
+This training is required for those seeking credentialing with Parkland Health & Hospital System and/or the research departments at William P. Clements Jr. University Hospital or Zale Lipshy University Hospital.
 The training builds upon the online courses and consists of the following:

 - IRB 101 – IRB ethical principles, introduction to the IRB Office, forms, and processes

 - Study Management – Good clinical practice in the real world

 - Consent Ins & Outs – How to write and obtain consent

 This additional training will enable you to have a better understanding of the IRB process.

 For questions regarding the new training program, please contact Victoria McNamara or Julia Spesivtseva in the IRB office at 214-648-3060 or by emailing email@example.com.